appium/appium-xcuitest-driver/docs/execute-methods.md

 List applications installed on the real device under test.
 This extension throws an error if called for a Simulator device.
+Offload applications will not be in the result.

 #### Arguments